-Last Updated on January 9, 2023 by Laila Oliveira
+Last Updated on November 27, 2023 by Maryam Siddiqui

 Relocating for your golden years can be a bittersweet decision.
 It takes time to decide the when, how, and most importantly, where.
 Nonetheless, you deserve the best you can get!
 Retirement in Portugal or Mexico is similar but still worlds apart.

 Let’s start by listing what you’ll look for in your dream retirement destination.
 We’ll cover the similarities between both, the cost of living, the safety, and how they’re both different.
 Even though both countries might classify as low-budget retirement destinations, life is uniquely different.

 This article will help you list everything you should be looking for to fully decide which country ticks most of your boxes first.
 By the end, you’ll have an idea of what to expect, what other expats prefer, and the kind of standard of living you should expect.
 Happy reading!

 Retirement in Portugal or Mexico?
 Why expats choose them

 According to Forbes, Portugal and Mexico are among the top five welcoming retirement havens.
 So why are people so intrigued to retire here?
 What makes them ideal for expats?
 Let’s find out.

 Many expats find Portugal an ideal retirement destination due to its low cost of living and attractive tax benefits.
 However, the advantages go beyond money.
 The mild climate of Portugal, with more than 300 days of sunshine per year, is one of the top reasons to retire in Portugal.
 But there are so many more!